-The MCNZ Good Practice guidelines provide that patients should know how information is shared among those who provide their care.
+The MCNZ Good Medical Practice guidelines provide that patients should know how information is shared among those who provide their care.
 Additionally, under the Health and Disability Code of Rights, right 3 clause 5 states 'Every consumer has the right to co-operation among providers to ensure quality and continuity of services' which includes timely transfer of health information.1

 Practitioners should seek the patient’s permission to, and explain the benefits of, sharing relevant information with other health practitioners and agencies involved in their care, including their principal health provider.

 Once the patient’s permission to share information has been obtained, practitioners must promptly provide their colleagues with the information they need to ensure that the patient receives appropriate care without delay.2

 In most situations, health information should not be passed on without consent, however, some situations exist in which colleagues should be informed even without patient consent.
 For example, the Health Act 1956 provides that medical records or health information of any kind may be provided at the request of another practitioner providing ongoing care for the patient.3